mSquizzle/150-Cloud-Apps/README.md

   - Otherwise, log into the Cloud SQL console and run the `sql/mrs.sql` commands manualy

 For the last step, you need to be running the Cloud SQL proxy.
 This can be done by running: `cloud_sql_proxy -instances=<PROJECT_ID>:<REGION>:<INSTANCE_ID>=tcp:3306` (although the `cloud_sql_proxy` program may have to be invoked differently depending on how you installed it)

+### API Keys
+- TODO: Google Maps API key info
+- TODO: Zip code API key info goes here

 ### Development Server
-Once the libraries and database proxy are setup the application can be started with `dev_appserver.py app.yaml`.
+Once the libraries, database, database proxy, and API keys are setup the application can be started with `dev_appserver.py app.yaml`.
 Flask debugging is set when run locally although Google does not play nicely with this.

 ## Deploying
 Following the local setup will also prepare your application for deploying with a few caveats: